San Juan Islands for First Timers

 - Cornet Bay ( Deception Pass Sate Park)

-- there are others (search site for "ramps") but these three are really the only ones to consider
+- there are others (search this site for "ramps") but these three are really the only ones to consider.

 - Roche Harbor (San Juan Island

 - Deer Harbor (Orcas Island)

 - Rosario (Orcas Island)

 - Of course there are more (search "resorts"

 - suggested itineraries

 Water levels fluctuate. (tides)

 The San Juan's have high and low tides every day, some very high, some very low.
 This means you will need to be prepared to deal with going ashore at locations lacking floats.
 The easiest solution is to bring a dinghy; if you don't have a dinghy I suggest you buy a cheap inflatable boat or 2 person kayak for around $75.
 Once in the San Juan's most people simply tow the dinghy everywhere they go, or deflate and stow it away.
 Those of you going in a ski boat or skiff may be thinking you can beach your boat, which will work, but only for a few minutes.
 On a falling tide in ten minutes your boat may be high and dry, unless you can carry it, you're stuck until the tide comes back up.
 On a rising tide your boat will float away while your on shore.
 Since you're going to anchor in six feet of water at low tide you will need one hundred feet or more of anchor rode to accommodate a ten foot plus increase at high tide.
 Smart boaters bring two anchors and rode and very few beach their boats intentionally.